LIBRE’s POV on Economic Opportunity

 Regulations

-Taxpayers deserve to know the true weight of the federal regulatory burden that they face every day.
+Americans deserve to know the true weight of the federal regulatory burden that they face every day.
 A major hurdle to understanding and reducing this enormous burden is the lack of clarity around just how large the problem really is.
-Existing measures – like the number of pages in the Code of Federal Regulations – do not clearly define the real impact of our out-of-control regulatory accumulation.
+Existing measures do not clearly define the real impact of our out-of-control regulatory accumulation.